sptonkin/fuzzyhashlib/README.rst

 Change Log
 ==========

-Version 0.0.4 - Imporoved packaging:
+Version 0.0.5 - Imporoved packaging:

--  libraries installed for x86-32 linux too
+-  (and the versions in-between) fix packaging so libs install correctly

 Version 0.0.2 - 32-bit libraries for linux: